terminal-nerds/configs/packages/prettier/README.md

 ## Used plugins

-This configuration module for [Prettier] loads plugins options _conditionally_.
+ℹ️ This configuration module for [Prettier] loads plugins options _conditionally_.

 | Plugin                   | Loading condition(s)   |
 | ------------------------ | ---------------------- |